osuushi/bearing-generator/README.md

 install`, then `yarn build`.
 To run a development server, run `yarn dev` and visit the localhost link it prints out.

 The project uses [vite](https://vitejs.dev/) for development.
-It has no other depedencies.
+Styles are provided by [mvp.css](https://andybrewer.github.io/mvp/).
+It has no other dependencies.

 ## STL Generation